dbmrq/resume/cv.md

 # Professional Experience

 ## Wex Inc. — Senior Engineering Manager (2025–Present)
-*I lead a strategic mobile division of over 30 engineers, managing 3 Engineering Managers, 4 Staff Engineers, and directing the work of partner teams.*
+*I oversee a strategic mobile division of over 30 engineers, leading 3 Engineering Managers, 4 Staff Engineers, and directing the work of partner teams.*

-I oversee engineering strategy for a white-label ecosystem of more than 640 mobile apps across three product lines with deep customization.
-As a manager of managers, I drive organizational health and leadership development, unifying internal and partner teams into a cohesive culture while managing resource allocation and strategic alignment.
+I supervise engineering strategy for a white-label ecosystem of more than 640 mobile apps across three product lines with deep customization.
+As a leader of managers, I drive organizational health and talent development, unifying internal and partner teams into a cohesive culture while managing resource allocation and strategic alignment.

 ### Key Achievements
 - **Scale & Automation:** Architected the delivery strategy for the entire app portfolio via shared codebases and automated release workflows using Python and Bash, enabling simultaneous updates across hundreds of clients.